-Effect of writs of execution.
+Effect of writ of execution

-26.-(1) A writ of fieri facias or other writ of execution against goods shall bind the property in the goods of the execution debtor as from the time when the writ is delivered to the bailiff to be executed; and, for the better manifestation of such time, it shall be the duty of the bailiff, without fee, upon the receipt of any such writ to endorse upon the back thereof the hour, day, month, and year when he received the same:
+27. A writ of fieri facias or other writ of execution against goods shall bind the property in the goods of the execution debtor as from the time when the writ is delivered to the Bailiff to be executed; and, for the better manifestation of such time, it shall be the duty of the Bailiff, without fee, upon the receipt of any such writ to endorse upon the back thereof the hour, day, month, and year when he received the same:

-Provided that no such writ shall prejudice the title to such goods acquired by any person in good faith and for valuable consideration, unless such person had at the time when he acquired his title notice that such writ or any other writ by virtue of which the goods of the execution debtor might be seized or attached had been delivered to and remained unexecuted in the hands of the bailiff.
+Provided that, no such writ shall prejudice the title to such goods acquired by any person in good faith and for valuable consideration, unless such person had at the time when he acquired his title notice that such writ or any other writ by virtue of which the goods of the execution debtor might be seized or attached had been delivered to and remained unexecuted in the hands of the Bailiff.